jpniederer/Dev-eryday/_drafts/2018-5-27-Weekly-Update-May-21-27.markdown

 I'm thinking it's time to take a small breather on the course front.
 I've learned a great deal by shotgunning courses, but there has to be some more practice time to let the new ideas settle.
 Out of all the stuff I learn, I would guess that I use less than 20% of it.
 That's a little low.
 On the bright side, even if the concepts aren't being put into practice, I would wager that the content influences my intuition and has made me a better problem solver.

+I went through [Building a Website with React and ASP.NET Core][rc] this week on Pluralsight.
+I right on it as soon as it was released because this is the first React and ASP.NET Core course I've seen on Pluralsight.
+As a .NET developer who has really dived into .NET Core and React, it was exciting to see this course pop up on the recent course additions.
+The is for people who are already knowledgable in both React and building ASP.NET Core services.
+The section covering how to make REST API calls from React to ASP.NET Core was very good and made the course worth watching.
+One thing I had never seen before that the author shared was [redux-axios-middleware][ram], a Redux middleware that better equips actions and reducers to call REST APIs.
+I'm going to have to play with it to learn more.

 ## Finished

 **Pluralsight Course(s):** [Play by Play: Visual Studio Code Can Do That][vsc], [Building a Website with React and ASP.NET Core][rc]